avoajaugochukwu/avoajaugochukwu/README.md

 - ⚡ Fun fact: I love business stories and history (From 509 B.C. onward)
 <br><br>
 ## Experiences
-- Front-end developer at <strong>ColorElephant</strong>.
-Figma to React conversions.
-Building forms with comlicated state management and user interaction flows.
+- <strong>ColorElephant</strong>, Front-end developer: Working with product and business to bring ideas to lives using React, NextJS and any other tools the job calls for.
-- Front-end developer at <strong>PwC Nigeria</strong>.
-I worked with skilled developers and data scientists to build React applications for clients of various sizes.
+- <strong>PwC Nigeria</strong>, Front-end developer: I worked with skilled developers and data scientists to build React applications for clients of various sizes.
 <br><br>
 ## Projects
 - <strong>NextJS e-Commerce store [Live site](https://bycking.com/):</strong> This is a full-featured e-commerce store for high-end bikes built with NextJS.
 I was responsible for the entire front-end work, from desgin architecture to implementation.